kubermates-org/kubermates.github.io/content/docs/2025-07-08-introducing-gradient-digitalocean-s-unified-ai-cloud.md

   \ youâ\x80\x99re experimenting with foundation models, building intelligent agents,\
   \ or deploying production workloads at scale, DigitalOcean Gradient is your end-to-end\
   \ AI cloud.
 With DigitalOcean Gradient, weâ\x80\x99re unifying our AI offerings\
-  \ under one umbrella to make them easier to discover, adopt, and scale: If youâ\x80\
+  \ under one umbrella to make them easier to discover, adopt, and scale: DigitalOcean\
-  \x99re already building with our AI tools, thereâ\x80\x99s nothing you need to change."
+  \ Gradient Infrastructure: Building blocks like GPU Droplets, Bare Metal GPUs, vector\
+  \ databases, and DO optimized software that helps improve model performance and\
+  \ infrastructure scale out."
 ---
 Open the original post ↗ https://www.digitalocean.com/blog/introducing-digitalocean-gradient